holodeck-club/common.bak/README.md

-# A-Frame Wonderland
+# WebVR Wonderland

 Greetings!
-This is an A-Frame playground — A-Wonderland, if you will.
+This is a WebVR playground, mostly A-Frame experiments.
+One could call it A-Wonderland.

 ## Local development